• Free Tours

 14- Sunset up high

-A classic twilight activity on holiday is soaking up a beautiful sunset, and better still from a height!
+A classic twilight activity on holiday is soaking up a beautiful sunset, and better still, from a height!
 As luck would have it, Barcelona is surrounded by quite a few hills to take in those panoramics bathed in the golden light of the fading sun.

 MONTJUÏC’S CASTLE

-A looming fortress that overlooks Barcelona port and has seen many battles in its day.
+A looming fortress that overlooks Barcelona’s port and has seen many battles in its day.
 Nowadays, it is a peaceful location and affords great vistas of the city and harbour.
 If you feel like taking an easy stroll, hike around the circumference of the castle before sunset.

 TIBIDABO

-This mountain is topped with a church and is easily seen from Barcelona city.
+This mountain is topped with a church and is easily seen from Barcelona City.
 In fact, we locals use it as a reference for giving directions: towards the mountain or towards the sea.

 It’s a bit of a trek to get there by public transport (a taxi could be expensive), but you won’t be disappointed.
-The views span a lot further than those from Montjuïc and, on a fine day, you can even see Montserrat Mountain.
+The views span a lot further than those from MontjuΓ―c and, on a fine day, you can even see Montserrat Mountain.

 Don’t be surprised to find a theme park there, which has a paying entrance.
-You can however enter the church (Temple of the Sacred Heart) for free.
+You can, however, enter the church (Temple of the Sacred Heart) for free.
 A nice activity to do before taking in the twilight views.

 MNAC TERRACES

-MNAC is our National Art Gallery, and while it is not so high, it’s a great one to view the cityscape.
+MNAC is our National Art Gallery, and while it is not so high, it’s a great place to view the cityscape.
 With a scaled terrace leading up to the entrance, you have plenty of makeshift seats to choose from.
 Relax and take in the buzzing city in a golden fading light.

 PARK GÜELL